ryogrid/camera-file-bin/DEVELOPMENT.md

 - Check if camera is not being used by another application

 ### File Not Reconstructing
-- Ensure at least 60% of unique shards are received
+- Ensure all unique shards are received (check progress indicator)
 - Try scanning more slowly or from a closer distance
 - Increase lighting or adjust camera focus